2021 Mechanic & Repair Technologies Degree Guide

 Prior Education for a Mechanic & Repair Technologies Program

 Types of Mechanic & Repair Technologies Degrees

 There are many different mechanic and repair technologies degree levels.
-You can get anything from a award taking less than 1 year in mechanic and repair technologies to the highest mechanic and repair technologies degree, a master's.
+Mechanic & Repair Technologies programs offered by schools range from a associate's to a master's, which is the highest mechanic and repair technologies degree you can get.
 Different mechanic and repair technologies degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|

 |Master’s Degree||50-70 credits||1-3 years|